Notice to Report Bat Carcasses – March 15, 2022

 Have you or your pet been bitten (or possibly bitten)?

-If you come into contact with a bat in Alberta, contact the Provincial Rabies Hotline at 1-844-427-6847 (preferred) for instructions on receiving treatment (alternatively, contact Health Link at 811 or 1-866-408-5465).
+If you come into contact with a bat in Alberta, call the Alberta Public Health Veterinarian at 1-844-427-6847 (preferred) for instructions on receiving treatment (alternatively, contact Health Link at 811 or 1-866-408-5465).
+Health authorities should also be contacted if there is uncertainty whether a bite or direct contact has occurred, such as when a bat is found inside the sleeping quarters of a home or a flying bat lands on or brushes against a person.
 It is important you receive prompt medical attention from a doctor or nurse, even if you are unsure whether you were bitten.
 Treatment will typically consist of post-exposure prophylaxis , a series of shots that helps your immune system destroy the virus during its early stages.
 These shots are typically small injections in the muscle of the arm or leg, much like other vaccinations we commonly receive.

 Pets may also contract rabies, and should have up-to-date vaccinations.
 Talk with your veterinarian if you believe there has been a potential rabies exposure by your pet.

-Histoplasmosis (a lung disease caused by the inhalation of Histoplasma capsulatum fungal spores that grow on animal feces) has only been reported a few times in Alberta and the risk is assumed to be low in most areas.
-Nonetheless, there may be a risk of exposure in unique circumstances, and for those engaging in higher risk activities, such as cleaning animal feces.
-The fungus can live in soil that has high concentrations of bat or bird droppings, but generally only does well in areas with high humidity.
+Histoplasmosis (a lung disease caused by the inhalation of Histoplasma capsulatum fungal spores) has been reported in Alberta, but the risk of exposure is mostly unknown.
+The fungus can live in soil that has high concentrations of bat or bird droppings.
 People who inhale the spores of the fungus may become sick (it can cause fever, cough, fatigue).
-Although most people can recover on their own (and may not even be aware they were exposed), more serious health consequences may occur for those with weak or compromised immune systems.
+Although most people can recover on their own (and may not even be aware they were exposed), more serious health consequences can occur, especially for those with weak or compromised immune systems.

 Have you found a dead bat?